Day 1 with your New Puppy

 It will get lonely and cry so cuddle and comfort!

-I strongly recommend that for the first couple of days, your puppy spends time with just your family so it learns where it is now and who his safe people are so that when he is scared he knows where safety is.
+I strongly recommend that for the first 3 or 4 days your puppy spends time with just your family so it learns where it lives now and who his safe people are so that when he is scared he knows where safety is.
 If you have an existing dog give the puppy some time to settle in with out it and then monitor them closely.
 Your dog may think this is a new toy and be too rough so keep an eye on them.

-Soak the dry food for in hot water until it is a bit soft and add a couple of table spoons of canned food and serve!
-I like to add a bit of hemp or salmon oil.
-Feeding should be morning, noon, later afternoon and evening as your puppy is hungry.
+Soak the dry food in hot water until it is a bit soft and chop in a few table spoons of canned food, like to crumble freeze dried nuggets onto the kibble.
+In a week or so after the puppy settles in you can add a bit of hemp or salmon oil.
+Feeding should be morning, noon, and evening as your puppy is hungry.
 Start out with about 1/2-3/4 of a cup of dry food and increase or decrease as needed.
 It has been eating out of big bowls with the family so will need to learn to eat on its own now.
+It will eat more now than as an adult so don’t under feed.
+If it leaves food you know you can serve a little less but if it cleans up the food you might want to try a little more.
+You can add new things to the diet once the puppy is settled in and doing well.
+Real food with a side of Kibble.
+Canned food, chicken, liver, beef, pork, veggies, fruits, healthy treats, freeze dried nuggests.

 Your puppy is pretty good on pee pads, and is getting the idea of going outside when given the chance.
-You might want to leave a puppy pad near your door for awhile or if you are very diligent you can take it out every hour or so.
+You might want to leave a puppy pad near your door for awhile, be diligent and take it out every hour or so.
 Always after waking up and a short while after eating!
 The bladder control on a puppy develops slowly! be patient and consistent.
 They will catch onto pooping out doors sooner than peeing.
 You can put a pee pad in their ex pen as well.
+If your puppy is far from the door, carry them out to the spot as they can’t “hold it” until they get out the door.

 Pick up puppies under the tummy and support the bum, hold close so they feel secure.
 Don’t lift by the front legs, little joints are slow to grow and be strong.
 Give this instruction to your family and friends.
 Your puppy bites! it bites toys, you, hard cookies because it is teething and busy.
 Wear shoes or slippers, socks and children long sleeves for the first while.
 When the baby teeth fall out in a couple of months biting stops.
 Give them something else to chew on besides you!
 Some butter on your hands will encourage licking rather than biting.
 Worth a try!